learningequality/Volibri/README.md

 7. After all concerns addressed, another designer with merge privilege can merge your PR to make your new design offically available to everyone in the company. :shipit:

-Notice: If you like to try a couple different desgins, you should create branches fro each design.
+Notice: If you like to try a couple different design, you should create branches for each design.